 On November 5, a peaceful Sunday morning church service became the scene of a targeted mass shooting in the small town of Sutherland Springs, about 30 miles east of San Antonio.

 The incident killed 26 people, including one unborn child, and wounded at least 20 more parishioners.
-Considered the largest mass shooting in Texas history, the tragedy in Sutherland Springs continues to resonate across the nation, as those affected locally begin to heal.
+The tragedy in Sutherland Springs is considered the largest mass shooting in Texas history.
+It continues to resonate across the nation as those affected locally begin to heal.

 On this special edition of "The Source," Texas Public Radio reporters recap coverage and share firsthand accounts from the scene, as listeners voice their thoughts and concerns during this time of mourning in the community.

 What can help when coping with psychological trauma or distress in the aftermath of a mass shooting?

 How can community members and fellow Americans manage the grief, anger, shock and fear caused by such a devastating event?